 The guitar works fairly well if you don’t shift it out of its comfort zone.

-We started this best travel acoustic guitars list with a Martin and we are going to finish it with one.
+We started this list with a Martin and we are going to finish it with one.

 If you have small hands or if you like to teach a child to play guitar properly the first brand that pops to the head of the people is Martin.
 This popular guitar is one of the best in terms of tone and sustainability of sound quality you deliver to other people while playing this Little Martin.
 Plus for an actual assembled in Mexico Martin is really affordable.